DISHDevEx/iot/aws/modules/ec2/README.md

 **Note:**

 a) Please ensure that count of 'instance_count' and 'instance_names' variable values are matching.
 For example, if the instance_count = 2 then mention instance_name = ["First instance name","Second instance name"]

+b) In order to identify the instances created with the template, we are appending ‘iot_’ string to the instance name in the background.

+Example: If the input for the instance_names is "Dev1_Env" then the actual instance name post creation would be "iot_Dev1_Env"